roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 "All right.
 I shall come at once then."
 "Me also?"
-"I think it's okay for Mama-Hina  to pay a visit to her daughter's house once in a while.
+"I think it's okay for mama-Hina  to pay a visit to her daughter's house once in a while.
 It's not that I particularly lonely, okay?"
 "Indeed, Rapha-san, you are lonely, aren't you?"